nickf777/optibuild/README.md

 To Do:

-- Priority Nuber One is to make it responsive now with media queries
+- Priority Number One is to make it responsive now with media queries
+    - Fix the styling of the hamburger menu
+    - Otherwise it seems to be minor formatting things that might be fixed with min-widths and percentages and might not require media queries at all

     - Wrappers